Okeechobee Co. under hurricane warning; tropical storm warnings in viewing area

 Hurricane Ian continues to be a major hurricane as the entire state remains under a state of emergency, prompting tropical storm warnings for Palm Beach County and the Treasure Coast.
 Okeechobee County is under a hurricane warning.

+The Key West International Airport reported a sustained wind of 41 mph with a gust to 60 mph.

-The center of the storm is about 230 miles south of Sarasota, Florida.
+The center of the storm is about 210 miles south, southwest of Punta Gorda, Florida.

 Ian made landfall over western Cuba southwest of La Coloma at 4:30 a.m.
 Tuesday.